shredthaGNAR/stars/README.md

 * [disposable/disposable-email-domains](https://github.com/disposable/disposable-email-domains): Daily updated repository for https://github.com/disposable/disposable
 * [tapans/DIY-Surveillance-with-Smartphones](https://github.com/tapans/DIY-Surveillance-with-Smartphones): DIY hack for a complete CCTV solution using open source software and smartphones.
 * [vexorian/dizquetv](https://github.com/vexorian/dizquetv): Create live TV channels from your own media.
 Access the streams using the simulated HDHomerun tuner or the generated M3U URl.
+* [SystemVirtue/DJAMMS-ytm_pear_Feb_2026](https://github.com/SystemVirtue/DJAMMS-ytm_pear_Feb_2026): YouTube Music Desktop App bundled with custom plugins
+* [github/dmca](https://github.com/github/dmca): Repository with text of DMCA takedown notices as received.
+GitHub does not endorse or adopt any assertion contained in the following notices.
+Users identified in the notices are presumed innocent until proven guilty.
+Additional information about our DMCA policy can be found at
 * [fredjoseph/dns-blocker](https://github.com/fredjoseph/dns-blocker): DNS Blocker for Chrome and Firefox (Web Extension)
 * [hagezi/dns-blocklists](https://github.com/hagezi/dns-blocklists): DNS-Blocklists: For a better internet - keep the internet clean!
 * [mullvad/dns-blocklists](https://github.com/mullvad/dns-blocklists): Lists and configuration for our DNS blocking service